 Larger tires are a no-go with a high gear kit, too.
 You’d basically have two high gear sets working together and reducing torque so much that you’d only hit your top speed in a salt flat somewhere.
 Not ideal.

-Put an ECU tune and a clutch kit together, and your ATV’s max speed will be insane.
-With no limits, extra power, and a carefully tuned acceleration curve, you’ll have the fastest ATV possible.
+With a carefully tuned acceleration curve, you’ll have the fastest ATV possible.

 Whether you need to make big changes or small, your ATV speed is in your control.
 Get tweaking, get riding, and see how fast your ATV can go.